Codeception/Codeception/docs/modules/Unit.md

 ## Features
 * Descriptive - simply write what do you test and how do you test.
-* Method execution limit - you are allowed only to execute tested method inside the scenario.
-Don't test several methods inside one unit.
+* Execution limit - only execute* methods actually execute your code.
+It's easy to see where tested methods are invoked.
 * Simple stub definition - create stubbed class with one call.
 All properties and methods can be passed as callable functions.
 * Dynamic mocking - stubs can be automatically turned to mocks.